Frequently Asked Questions

 Volkswagen Settlement Environmental Mitigation Trust – State of Hawaii

 These Frequently Asked Questions (FAQs) pertain only to Hawaii’s participation as a Beneficiary of the Environmental Mitigation Trust.
-For general information about the Volkswagen (VW) Settlement please visit:
+For general information about the Volkswagen (VW) Settlement please visit our Additional Resources page.

 What is the Environmental Mitigation Trust?